fabiodimarco/tf-levenberg-marquardt/README.md

 test_loss: 0.072342 - test_accuracy: 0.977100
 ```
-Here the results with Levenberg–Marquardt for 10 epochs and learning_rate=0.1
+Here the results with Levenberg-Marquardt for 10 epochs and learning_rate=0.1
 ```
 Train using Levenberg-Marquardt
 Epoch 1/10